LibreCAD/docs/appx/build.rst

 Build LibreCAD
 ~~~~~~~~~~~~~~

 Create a development directory for the source code and related libraries; e.g ``~/dev/``.
 Extract the contents of the source code zip file, `LibreCAD-master.zip`, to the development directory.
-When complete a complete copy of the source code will found in the `~/dev/LibreCAD-master` directory.
+When complete, a complete copy of the source code will found in the `~/dev/LibreCAD-master` directory.
 Change to the source code directory with:

 ::

     cd ~/dev/LibreCAD-master/

-Build LibreCAD by running qmake.
+Next build LibreCAD by running qmake.
 Note that during the installation step above (brew install qt5), the binaries have not been linked to `/usr/local`.
 In order to use qmake, either:

 ::